secure-compilation/secure-compilation.github.io/index.markdown

 [Prosecco]: http://prosecco.gforge.inria.fr/

+These are permanent French civil servant positions that provide a lot of scientific freedom and opportunities to grow.
+They are, however, poorly payed, especially so compared to the cost of living in Paris.
+The precise amounts vary based on experience and increases with time, but you can expect to have €2000-2200 as your starting net salary.

 ## Flexible Starting Dates, but Long Hiring Process {#general}

 The non-permanent positions above can be filled over several years, so the starting dates are very flexible.
 Please be advised though that the hiring process for Inria Prosecco normally takes 3+ months, irrespective of the level at which you apply (including internships!).
-Getting in touch with us early enough would thus be much appreciated.
+Getting in touch with us early enough is thus crucial.

-(The hiring process takes 2-3 months at Inria, but Prosecco gets _special treatment_ in the form of an extra security clearance check, that makes the process even slower!)
+(The hiring process takes 2+ months at Inria, but Prosecco gets _special treatment_ in the form of an extra security clearance check, that makes the whole process even longer!)

 ## Pardon My French